RosaHornero/seq_nms_lab2/README.md

         - pillow: `$ conda install -c anaconda pillow`
         - tf_object_detection: `$ conda install -c conda-forge tf_object_detection`

-4) We install opencv with version 4.2.0.32 to avoid any warning or error when reconstructing the video.
+4) Install opencv with version 4.2.0.32 to avoid any warning or error when reconstructing the video.

 `$ pip install opencv-python==4.2.0.32`

-5) Once we have the environment activated we create the project by executing the makefile as follows:
+5) Once you have the environment activated, create the project by executing the makefile as follows:

 `$ make`

-6) Once the project was created we had to modify the PATH and LD\_LIBRARY\_PATH variables of the develoment environment:
+6) Once the project was created you have to modify the PATH and LD\_LIBRARY\_PATH variables of the develoment environment:

 `$ export PATH=/usr/local/cuda-10.1/bin${PATH:+:${PATH}}`